maxmilton/new-tab/README.md

 Features:

 * Access — you'll still have access to common links like your bookmarks bar etc.
-* Speed — the default new tab page can be slow (it requires network requests etc. before one elements display) so a major focus area of this extension is performance.
+* Speed — the default new tab page can be slow (it requires network requests etc. before some elements display) but a major focus area of this extension is performance.
 Page load performance, file size, and runtime performance are all scrupulously optimised.
 * Privacy — most NTPs add user tracking scripts... not this one!
 * Unobtrusive — doesn't add annoying things like entries to your right click context menu.